 DECEM BER 31,

 2019 2018

-Cash and cash equivalents \$ 29,256 \$ 11,684
+\$29,256 \$ 11,684

-Restricted cash, current 506 503
+506 503

-Total cash and cash equivalents, and restricted cash \$29,762 \$ 12,187
+\$29,762 \$ 12,187

+2019 \$29,256 506

 (g) Accounts Receivable

 Accounts receivable includes current outstanding invoices billed to customers.
 Invoices are typically issued with net 30-days to net 90-days terms upon delivery of product or upon achievement of billable events for service-based contracts.
 The carrying amount of accounts receivable is reduced by a valuation allowance, if necessary, which reflects management's best estimate of the amounts that are doubtful.
 This allowance is estimated based on management's knowledge of its customers' financial condition, credit history, and existing economic conditions.
 Account balances are considered delinquent if payment is not received by the due date.
 Accounts receivable are written off when deemed uncollectible.
 Recovery of accounts receivable previously written off is recorded when received.
 Interest is not charged on accounts receivable.
 An allowance for doubtful accounts of \$185 and \$175 was provided in the accompanying consolidated financial statements as of December 31, 2019 and 2018, respectively.